SawaabA/MatrixMagic/README.md

 2. Run `npm install` to install dependencies.
 3. Use `npm run dev` to start the development server or `npm run build` to create a production build.

+## License
+This project is provided for educational purposes.